socketry/async/guides/compatibility/readme.md

 ### Main

-The `main` branch of async is compatible with Ruby 3.0.2+, and partially compatible with TruffleRuby.
+The `main` branch of async is compatible with Ruby 3.1.1+, and partially compatible with TruffleRuby.
 JRuby is currently incompatble.

 Because it was designed with the interfaces available in Ruby 3.x, it supports the fiber scheduler which provides transparent concurrency.

 - {ruby Async::Task} uses {ruby Fiber#transfer} for scheduling so it is compatible with all other usage of Fiber.
 - {ruby Async::Reactor} implements the Fiber scheduler interface and is compatible with a wide range of non-blocking operations, including DNS, {ruby Process.wait}, etc.
 - External C libraries that use blocking operations may still block.
-- Ruby <= 3.0.2 has some bugs in its non-blocking thread primitives.
-These should be fixed in 3.0.3+.

 ## Rails